DYAI2025/foliox/README.md

 - Tag-based cache organization for easy invalidation
 - Cache is checked before making external API calls
 - Most portfolio endpoints use caching to reduce API calls and improve performance

-**Note**: Some endpoints like `/api/github/stars` intentionally bypass caching to provide real-time data.
-These endpoints use `cache: "no-store"` and appropriate cache-control headers to ensure fresh data on every request.

 ## Deployment